omnibenchmark/omni_state_machine/README.md

   - Orchestrator triggers dataset, parameter set
   - Orchestrator announces round open (perhaps webhook ping to receiver?)
   - Orchestrator clearly announces time-to-end (so that methods can avoid running if end is close)

+### For OP3

+I think this depends on our position towards CP2.
+For an Open World, we basically need a way to notify the registry the *intention* to participate in a Round.
+If validated, then each module can be autonomous in publishing results - but we need to make sure they're executed in *comparable* environments (this can be solved by making a shared runner accessible for participants).

+### For OP4

+Yes, I think this is the Collectors responsibility.

+### For OP5

+What do we minimally need?
+Is it just renku? (i.e., no fancy UIs?)

 ## Notes